Skip to main content

 1. Connection Name: The desired name for the connection.

-2. Site: Specifies the site to use the integration connection.
+2. Site: The site on which to use the integration connection.
 Use the drop-down menu to select the site.
-The Share to Internal Sites option enables all sites defined as internal sites to use the connection.
+The Share to Internal Sites option enables all internal sites to use the connection.
 Selecting a specific site will only enable that site to use the connection.

-3. Recipient site for events from connections Shared to Internal Sites: This field appears if you selected Share to Internal Sites for Site to let you select the internal site to deploy the integration connection.
+3. Recipient site for events from connections Shared to Internal Sites: This field is displayed when Share to Internal Sites is selected for the Site field, allowing selection of the internal site for deploying the integration connection.

-4. Agent Name (Optional): Specifies the proxy agent required to build the connection.
+4. Agent Name (Optional): The proxy agent required to build the connection.
 Use the dropdown menu to select the proxy agent from a list of previously configured proxy agents.

-5. Description (Optional): Add your desired description for the connection.
+5. Description (Optional): The description for the connection.

-6. Tenant (Optional): When configuring the connection from a master tenant site, you have the option to choose the specific tenant sites you want to share the connection with.
-Once you enable this setting, you can filter and select the desired tenant sites from the dropdowns to share the connection.
+6. Tenant (Optional): When configuring the connection from a master tenant site, users can choose the specific tenant sites with which to share the connection.
+Once this setting is enabled, users can filter and select the desired tenant sites from the dropdowns to share the connection.

 7. Configure User Permissions: Defines which users have access to the connection.